sovrynn/ecdo/0-FOUNDATION-THEORY/climate-history/README.md

 "During deglaciation since the Last Glacial Maximum, between about 20,000 to 7,000 years ago (20–7 ka), the sea level rose by a total of about 100 m (328 ft), at times at extremely high rates, due to the rapid melting of the British-Irish Sea, Fennoscandian, Laurentide, Barents-Kara, Patagonian, Innuitian and parts of the Antarctic ice sheets."

+- "Meltwater pulse 1B between c.
+11.4–11.1 ka, a 7.5 m (25 ft) rise over about 160 years centered at 11.1 ka, which includes the end of Younger Dryas interval of reduced sea level rise at about 6.0–9.9 mm (0.2–0.4 in)/yr;
+- Meltwater pulse 1C between c.
+8.2–7.6 ka, centered at 8.0 ka, a rise of 6.5 m (21 ft) in less than 140 years."

 ## Younger Dryas - Undeniable ECDO event?
 [1]

 This is the period preceding the Holocene.